 Should the driver be able to show that they indeed had their valid driver’s license at the time of inspection, the charges will be dropped.

 However, sometimes, a driver may be driving without a driver’s license at all.
-His or her license is revoked or suspended but still driving.
+His or her license is revoked or suspended but he or she is still driving.
 This is an offense and the motorist can be charged with either:

 - Violations of VEH 12500 that is, operating a vehicle with an invalid license